guanjue/JMnorm_0/README.md

 ## LICENSE
-This project is licensed under the MIT License.
+This project is licensed under the GPL2 License.
 See the [LICENSE](https://github.com/guanjue/JMnorm/blob/main/LICENSE) file for details.